Observational appearance of Kaluza-Klein black holes: Shadow of Kaluza-Klein black holes

 {Furthermore, we take the standard values for the distance to $\mathrm{M} 87^{*}$ to be $D=(16.8 \pm 0.8) \mathrm{Mpc}$ and the total mass of the object to be $M=(6.5 \pm 0.7) \times 10^{9} M_{\odot}$.
 Taking into account the accepted values of physical quantities, the average radius of the BH shadow is evaluated as}

-In Fig.\ref{constrain}, the average radius and the asymmetry parameter of the BH shadow are demonstrated for different values of the parameters $\alpha$ and $b$.
+In Fig.~\ref{constrain}, the average radius and the asymmetry parameter of the BH shadow are shown for different values of the parameters $\alpha$ and $b$.
 Here, we have taken the inclination angle to be $\iota=17^{\circ}$, which the observed M87 jet axis makes with respect to the line of sight.
 Moreover, according to the observations by EHT collaboration, the BH spin lies within the range $0.5 \leq \alpha_{*} \leq 0.94$, where $\alpha_{*}=J / M^2$ (here $J$ is the angular momentum of BH).

-{The maximum value for the BH shadow radius is $6.25$.
-For the Kaluza-Klein black hole, the greatest value is the average radius of the shadow $\approx5.20$, so we have limited the size of the BH shadow from below, i.e. as $\langle R\rangle \geq 4.75$.
-Given a spin range of $0.5 \leq \alpha_{*} \leq 0.94$ and using Eq.\ref{eqM}, we plot the curves $\alpha_{*}= 0.5$ and $\alpha_{*}= 0.94$ (red lines in Fig.\ref{constrain}) as well as the line $\langle R\rangle = 4.75$.
-As a result, we obtain a constraint for the parameter $b<b_0$, where $b_0 = 2.52$.
-With this constraint, the asymmetry parameter $A$ of the BH shadow is always less than 0.05.}
+The maximum value for the BH shadow radius is $6.25$.
+For the Kaluza-Klein black hole, the greatest value is the average radius of the shadow $\approx5.20$, so we have a limit on the size of the BH shadow from below, i.e. as $\langle R\rangle \geq 4.75$.
+Given the spin range $0.5 \leq \alpha_{*} \leq 0.94$ and using Eq.~\ref{eqM}, we plot the curves $\alpha_{*}= 0.5$ and $\alpha_{*}= 0.94$ (red lines in Fig.~\ref{constrain}) as well as the line $\langle R\rangle = 4.75$.
+As a result, we obtain the largest possible upper bound for the parameter$b$, $b<b_0$, where $b_0 = 2.52$.
+With such a constraint, the asymmetry parameter $A$ of the BH shadow is always less than 0.05.

 {